overtron/anansi/README.md

 2. **Document Processing Issues**
    - Make sure PDF files are text-based and not scanned images
-   - Verify that JSON files follow the expected format for SEC filings

 3. **Backend Connection Issues**
    - Check that the backend server is running on port 8000